What is the Difference Between a Job and Career? (Career vs Job)

 Can a Job Become a Career?

-Yes, a job can definitely become a career.
-When you take on a job you begin to develop a clear understanding of your skills, strengths, and interests.
-This can start to build into a career path that aligns with your goals and aspirations.
+Yes, a job can become a career.
+When you take on a job, you develop a clear understanding of your skills, strengths, and interests.
+This can build into a career path that aligns with your goals and aspirations.

 How Do You Turn a Job into a Career?